-In order to offer a total compensation package that is competitive, the independent directors receive \$2,750 quarterly (\$4,675 quarterly in the case of the Chairman of the Board) in the form of the Corporation's Stock Retainer Plan.
+In order to offer a total compensation package that is competitive, effective January 1, 2022, the independent directors receive \$3,125 quarterly (\$5,000 quarterly in the case of the Chair of the Board)1 in the form of the Corporation's Stock Retainer Plan.
 The Corporation's Stock Retainer Plan provides for contributions made by the Corporation for the benefit of eligible directors and remitted to the administrator of the plan appointed by the Board.
 Such contributions are used to purchase the Corporation's Voting Class A Common Shares on behalf of the director participants to promote stock ownership among Board members with the goal of aligning directors' interests with those of the shareholders of the Corporation.